-Principal Investment Strategies: The adviser seeks to achieve the Fund's investment objective by investing primarily in equity securities of U.S. companies and applying an upside convexity option overlay strategy to the equity investments.
+Principal Investment Strategies: The adviser seeks to achieve the Fund's investment objective by investing primarily in equity securities issued by companies listed on the NASDAQ®-100 Index and applying an upside convexity option overlay strategy to the equity investments.

-Under normal circumstances, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of U.S. companies, primarily by purchasing exchange-traded funds ("ETFs").
-The adviser does not frequently trade U.S. equities but seeks to maintain consistent exposure to the U.S. equity market.
+The Fund has adopted a non-fundamental policy that, under normal circumstances, the Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities, primarily by purchasing exchange-traded funds ("ETFs") that invest in companies listed on the NASDAQ-100 Index.
+The adviser does not frequently trade equities but seeks to maintain consistent exposure to companies listed on the NASDAQ®-100 Index.